JAYARAM-M/Task-Management-and-Tracker-Application/README.md

 Install all dependency using npm. to run : npm start

+Refer the Link for Screenshots of Applications : http://surl.li/kttej

 => Used JWT Authentication Tokens for Log-In and Sign Up Page.

 => Used Local MongoDB Compass, to store the username, email, password in Collections.